 The UFC heavyweight champion Brock Lesnar tested positive for performance-enhancing drugs or steroids in 2016.

-Brock failed the drug assay because the UFC testing committee found that the sample he submitted contained anti-estrogenic substances clomiphene and hydroxy-clomiphene, drugs used during post-cycle therapy to normalize blood testosterone levels.
+Brock failed the drug tests because the UFC testing committee found that the sample he submitted contained anti-estrogenic substances clomiphene and hydroxy-clomiphene.

 Did Brock Admit to Taking Steroids?